sciZer0/7/v/README.md

 # To All Contributors

-In general,  the process is that Contributors of the Initiative Group become Contributors of the DAO.
-In turn, Contributors of the DAO become Contributors of the blockchain  — first become Contributors of the testnet and then automatically become Contributors of the mainnet.
+In general, the process is that Contributors of the Initiative Group become Contributors of the Vote DAO.
+In turn, Contributors of the Vote DAO become Contributors of the Vote blockchain — first become Contributors of the testnet and then automatically become Contributors of the mainnet.

 *For reference*